theimowski/master-thesis/docs/section-paradigms.md

 In 1978, Floyd received Turing Award for his paper, where he described the notion of a **paradigm** and how it can influence language designers {{{floyd1979paradigms}}}.
 Those early works prove that the concept and its impact on programming has been studied since the beginning of software industry.

-In this section most popular programming paradigms will be surveyed.
+In this section most popular programming paradigms are surveyed.
-The thesis focuses on a clear separation between imperative and declarative and their derivatives.
+The thesis focuses on a clear separation between imperative and declarative paradigms, and describes their derivatives.
 Since there exist plenty of different taxonomies for programming paradigms, the presented categorization should not be treated as the only appropriate one.
-It must be emphasized that most programming languages usually span over more than one paradigm, which makes them multi-paradigm.
+It must be emphasized that most programming languages usually span over more than one paradigm, which makes them labeled with multi-paradigm notion.
 The paradigms are not thus mutually exclusive in context of a specific language.

 Imperative